Duet3D/wiki-content/Duet3D_hardware/Accessories/Duet3D_ADC_daughterboard.md

 # Introduction

-This daughterboard provides two high resolution analog-to-digital converter (ADC) channels.
+The Duet 3 ADC daughterboard provides two high resolution analog-to-digital converter (ADC) channels.
 This is useful for reading analog signals such as pressure feedback from external hardware.
 This daughterboard is one of a number of SPI connected sensor boards that also include the [PT100](/Duet3D_hardware/Accessories/PT100_Temperature_Daughterboard) and [Thermocouple](/Duet3D_hardware/Accessories/Thermocouple_Daughterboard) daughterboards.

 # Features